koslab/koslab.messengerbot/README.rst

    Handles `Postback Received
    <https://developers.facebook.com/docs/messenger-platform/webhook-reference/postback-received>`_
    event.
-This hook have a default implementation which triggers methods based on payload regex pattern.
+This hook have a default implementation which triggers methods based on payload value.
 To define the mapping, configure ``POSTBACK_HANDLERS`` class variable.